storacha/specs/w3-replication.md

 The receipt for `blob/replica/transfer` MUST include a new signed location commitment from the _Replica Node_ the blob has been replicated to.

-The _Client_ MAY poll the _Replication Service_ for the `blob/replica/transfer` receipt in order to discover the succsfull completion or failure of the task.
+The _Client_ MAY poll the _Replication Service_ for the `blob/replica/transfer` receipt in order to discover the successfull completion or failure of the task.

 #### Blob Replica Transfer Capability Schema